Armadillo (character): Fictional character biography

-However, he was fired by the Rangers for unstated reasons.
-He was next seen doing lucha libre wrestling in Mexico for small cash, eventually being recruited by MODOK.
-After being one of the few villains that does not betray MODOK, Armadillo gains more money than initially promised.
-He happily departs with Puma and Nightshade (with whom he'd developed a friendship, and shows a desire for them to remain as a team).
+Armadillo joins the Fifty State Initiative, as a member of Texas's superhero team, the Rangers.
+However, he is fired by the Rangers for unstated reasons.
+He is next seen doing lucha libre wrestling in Mexico for small cash, eventually being recruited by MODOK.
+After being one of the few villains who does not betray MODOK, Armadillo gains more money than initially promised.
+He happily departs with Puma and Nightshade (with whom he had developed a friendship, and shows a desire for them to remain as a team).